 The bank’s Aloha For Hawaii program supports local restaurants and nine local nonprofits, including Blood Bank of Hawaii, Child & Family Service and food banks statewide

-UPDATED MAY 21, 2020: First Hawaiian Bank today announced that the Aloha for Hawai‘i campaign is donating $100,000 to Hawai‘i Foodbank, which is providing assistance to more than 256,000 O‘ahu residents during the pandemic.
-This gift is the result of another 100,000 restaurant takeout and delivery purchases made by FHB cardholders in the past week and brings First Hawaiian Bank Foundation’s total contributions to $525,000 since the Aloha for Hawai‘i campaign began in mid-April.
+UPDATED JUNE 15, 2020: First Hawaiian Bank announced on Monday, June 8, that the Aloha for Hawai‘i campaign is donating $250,000 to the Blood Bank of Hawai‘i to ensure that blood supply is replenished to meet the community’s medical needs during the COVID-19 pandemic.
+This gift is the result of another 250,000 restaurant takeout and delivery purchases made by FHB cardholders through this initiative, which also supports Hawai‘i’s restaurant industry.

 First Hawaiian Bank has now made it easy to support local restaurants and local nonprofits that are helping to provide food, health and human service programs throughout the Hawaiian Islands.